When it comes to Greek food, nothing beats the classic Greek taverna! Here is everything you need to know about tavernas in Greece.

 A Greek salad with some bread can be a meal in itself.
 People often combine it with a portion of fries or a main course.

-Other popular salads include dakos, a barley rusk topped with chopped tomatoes and feta cheese, and horta, boiled greens.
+Another popular salads is dakos, a barley rusk topped with chopped tomatoes and feta cheese.
+You can also find horta, Greek boiled greens, in most tavernas.

 That said, you will find several regional salad variations all around the country.